JustinZhang7183/it-learning/interview/java core.md

 ###### Difference between == and equals() in Java
 - In Java, the == operator is used to compare the reference values of two objects.
 It checks whether two object references point to the same memory location or not.
-On the other hand, the equals() method is used to compare the contents of two objects.
+- On the other hand, the equals() method is used to compare the contents of two objects.
 It compares the values of the variables inside the objects, rather than the memory location.
-- Here are some key differences between == and equals():
-- == compares reference values while equals() compares contents.
-- == returns true if the two objects point to the same memory location, while equals() returns true if the objects have the same contents.
 - == can be used to compare primitive data types and objects, while equals() can only be used to compare objects.
 - == is faster than equals() since it only compares reference values, while equals() may have to compare the contents of the objects.
 - == is a binary operator while equals() is a method.
-- It is important to understand the difference between == and equals() in order to correctly compare objects in Java.
-In most cases, the equals() method should be used for object comparison, especially for user-defined classes.
-However, for certain cases such as comparing primitive data types, using == may be more appropriate.

 ###### What is the purpose of hashCode() in Java?
 - In Java, the hashCode() method is used to generate a hash code value for an object.
-Here are some of the reasons why hashCode() is useful:

 - Hash codes are used in hash-based data structures like hash tables and hash maps.
 These data structures use the hash code to determine the index at which an object is stored in the table or map.
 This allows for fast lookup and insertion of objects.
-- hashCode() is used in conjunction with the equals() method to implement the contract between the two methods.
-According to this contract, if two objects are equal (as determined by the equals() method), then their hash codes must also be equal.
+- hashCode() is used in conjunction with the equals() method.
+If two objects are equal (as determined by the equals() method), then their hash codes must also be equal.
 This ensures that equal objects have the same hash code and can be found in a hash-based data structure.
 - hashCode() is used in some algorithms like sorting and searching to improve performance.
 By using the hash code of an object, the algorithm can quickly determine whether two objects are likely to be equal or not.
 - hashCode() is used in object identity testing.
 Two objects that are identical (i.e., they refer to the same memory location) will have the same hash code.
-- It is important to note that the hashCode() method should be implemented consistently with the equals() method.
-This means that if two objects are equal, their hash codes should also be equal.
-If the hashCode() method is not implemented correctly, it can cause issues when using hash-based data structures or algorithms that rely on hash codes for performance.

 ###### Why is it necessary to override the hashCode() method when overriding equals() in Java?
 - In Java, the equals() method is used to determine whether two objects are equal, while the hashCode() method is used to generate a hash code value for an object.
 Here are some of the reasons why it is necessary to override the hashCode() method when overriding equals():